 And below you can find several CS-Cart Multi-Vendor examples:

 As you can see, Shopclues is very popular.
-It has more than 55.000.000 products and works great thanks to our Multi-Vendor ecommerce software.
-Also, we have a lot of other cases on our site, so feel free to familiarize yourself with them:
+It has more than 55.000.000 products and works great thanks to our Multi-Vendor eCommerce software.
+Also, we have a lot of other cases on our site, so feel free to familiarize yourself with them on this page.